wilfi/git-burndown-chart/README.md

 https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

 _Setting up Milestones & Issues_
-1. Create a Milestone with estimate end date.
+_1. Create a Milestone with estimate end date._
-2. Create issues tagged to the Milestone.
+_2. Create issues tagged to the Milestone._
-3. Create different labels as story points.
-The label name should be like -
+_3. Create different labels as story points.
+The label name should be like -_

 ``` size [number]```